instedd/cdx/_posts/2014-06-04-query-events.md

 Filter parameters allow querying a subset of the available events.

-The data retrieved will allways be sorted by the event creation date.
+The data returned will be sorted by default by the event creation date.

 * `start_at` - the system will return a maximum of 1000 events, to retrieve the next batch of events the `start_at` parameter must be used